Andrew Vaughn Player Props: White Sox vs. Cardinals

-The Chicago White Sox, including Andrew Vaughn (hitting .268 in his past 10 games, with four doubles, a triple, a walk and eight RBI), battle starter Miles Mikolas and the St. Louis Cardinals at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+After going 2-for-4 in his last game, Andrew Vaughn and the Chicago White Sox face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 2:10 PM ET on Sunday.

-He had a one-hit performance in his previous game (1-for-4) against the Cardinals.
+He had two hits (going 2-for-4) in his last appearance against the Cardinals.

 Andrew Vaughn Game Info & Props vs. the Cardinals